 Form 1040 Makes It Harder For U.S. Taxpayers To Avoid Non-compliance Or Claim Ignorance.

 Taxpayers will now be required to check the appropriate box to answer the virtual currency question.
+This question has been on individual income tax returns starting with 2019; however, the term “digital assets” has replaced “virtual currencies,” a term used in previous years.
 This requirement is similar to how the IRS includes questions on Schedule B inquiring whether a taxpayer has foreign bank accounts.

 Taxpayers who answer “no” and for who the IRS later determines should have answered “yes” could face civil or criminal penalties and it could affect their success in having penalties abated for reasonable cause.